bcgsc/pori_graphkb_python/docs/examples/tutorial.md

 ```

 Similar filtering can be done for the other properties and any other base-term classification you
 would like to use.
-Use the graph view at https://graphkb.bcgsc.ca to explore record relationships
+Use the graph view at [https://graphkb.bcgsc.ca](https://graphkb.bcgsc.ca)
-and decide on the categories you would like to use.
+to explore record relationships and decide on the categories you would like to use.

-The full code for this tutorial can be downloaded from the
+The full code for this tutorial can be downloaded [here](./tutorial.py)
-[github repo](https://github.com/bcgsc/pori_graphkb_python) under `docs/tutorial.py`